GiMattia/PyPLUTO/README.md

 - the Load class is used to load the data from the PLUTO simulation fluid files.
 - the LoadPart class is used to load the data from the PLUTO simulation particle files.
 - the Image class is used to visualize the loaded data.
-- the GUI subpackage allows for a quic interactive script-free visualization.
+- the GUI subpackage allows for a quick interactive script-free visualization.
+- physical units can be attached to loaded variables via the `astropy` library.
 - additional functions (e.g., to show the images) are included in the package.

 The package includes a set of examples in the `Examples` directory.

-The package is tested on Python 3.13 (and newer versions) and with the following dependencies:
+The package requires Python 3.11 or newer (CI tests 3.12, 3.13, and 3.14)
+and the following core dependencies:

-- `numpy`
+- `astropy`
 - `contourpy`
+- `h5py`
+- `inifix`
 - `matplotlib`
 - `numexpr`
+- `numpy`
 - `scipy`

-- `h5py`
-- `inifix`
-- `PySide6`
+The GUI requires the optional dependency `PySide6`, installable via `pip install py-pluto[gui]`.

 The package is provided with a `LICENSE` file which contains the license terms.